 Click here if you would like to see a photo record of the building work.

 December 2015 Our Village Hall refurbishment and extension completed the first four months of work.
 During that time we have seen the old kitchen, hall and outside toilet and storage block all demolished and the surrounding railings removed for future use.
 The scaffold went up and the roof came off the existing hall.
 The wooden floor was removed.
 This revealed an original blue lias flagstone floor which we now hope to re-use more visibly in the new extension.
 The old concrete playground was excavated and foundations for the extension have been dug with the new stone walls erected and pointed and the stone cills put in place to await the new windows due to arrive at the end of January.
 The steels for the new roof on the extension were made and installed and all the roof felted and battened ready for tiling in the new year.
 The new car parking area was levelled and drainage laid and we received planning permission to remove the chestnut tree causing obstruction to drainage.

 Thanks to Philip Stone and his building team for excellent work so far and we eagerly look forward to more exciting progress in the new year when they return after the Christmas break.

 Our fundraising has also continued throughout the year and we have now received confirmation of a further grant award which should enable us to provide equipment for the new kitchen.
 The village hall committee has also been busy researching and making plans for a variety of events to take place when the new hall is ready for occupation in a few months time.

-The Village Hall Trustees Annual report for 2013-2014 is available to read by left clicking here.
-If you would like to download a copy of the report to your computer right click on the link and select “save link as…” from the drop down menu.
+September 2014 The Village Hall Trustees Annual report for 2013-2014 is available to read by left clicking here.

 Great news!
 Mendip District Council has awarded Lamyatt the maximum grant of £30,000 for the improvement of our village hall.
 The Council also congratulated us on our ‘comprehensive and professional application’!